kelvinlegacy/mission23_wiki/Home.md

 # Great Storm Statement

-#Mission23 has been sidelined while the Creator storms on.
+The start of #Mission23 has been delayed while the Creator storms.
+Immediately after the quaking finishes we are going to disappear for a short working vacation.

 The Creator does not ever intervene in human events.
 Ever.
 Once humans decide to do something, they will do it.
 When blocked or prevented by an unseen force, human nature is to escalate their actions.

-We see escalations all the time.
-When you’re hammering a nail and it doesn’t go in, you swing the hammer harder, change your grip, and sometimes end up an injuring yourself.
+We see escalations all the time: When you’re hammering a nail and it doesn’t go in, you swing the hammer harder, change your grip, and sometimes end up an injuring yourself.

-Another reason He doesn’t is… Where does it stop?
+Another reason He doesn’t is… Where would it stop?
 He help one situation, He must help them all.
 When we have perfection everywhere, there’s no reason to live.
 Utopias sound great on paper, but in practice they bring an end to the Creator’s vision, which is life.
-All conscious entities actually need something to focus on, to fix, so that we want to continue living.
+All conscious entities actually need something to fix or improve, so that we want to continue living and creating future generations.

 From time to time the Creator will “rain” things down.
 Force things to go the way they need to.
 For example, nuclear war in the 60s—that wasn’t rain, but a light drizzle.
 The right people got into the positions needed and “cooler heads” prevailed.
 Without that drizzle,  Earth would be a different place today, probably devoid of life.